-If the fund pays a distribution, it will be paid in the same currency in which you hold your fund units.
-Except as described below, distributions are automatically reinvested, without charges, in additional units of the same fund unless you ask in writing to have them invested in another mutual fund managed by CI.
-You can ask to receive your distributions in cash for fund you hold in non-registered accounts.
-Further, we may change the distribution policy at our discretion.
+The fund expects to distribute any net income and net capital gains each December.
+Generally, distributions are automatically reinvested, without charges, in additional units of the fund unless you ask in writing to have them invested in another mutual fund managed by CI.
+You can ask to receive your distributions in cash for the fund if you hold it in non-registered accounts.
+Cash distributions are not subject to redemption fees.
+We may change the distribution policy at our discretion.
 For more information about distributions, see "Canadian Federal Income Tax Considerations for Investors".